 In January 2017, 3 utility workers lost their lives within seconds of one another as they entered a narrow space underneath a manhole cover.
 A firefighter went in to save them, and he nearly lost his life as well.
 He could not fit through the narrow space while wearing his air tank, so he removed it.
 Upon entering the space where the workers were located, he collapsed almost immediately and had to be rescued by another firefighter.
 Hydrogen sulfide and methane gas were to blame.

 The companies that use and produce hydrogen sulfide have a responsibility to their workers, the environment, and everyone in the vicinity of their facilities to observe state and federal regulations regarding emissions, equipment maintenance, lockout and tagout procedures, personal protective equipment, and more.
 They must have measures in place to prevent hydrogen sulfide leaks and to protect workers in areas where the gas is present.
 When they fail in any way to uphold these responsibilities, innocent people pay the price.

 Accountability for Hydrogen Sulfide Exposure

-At Arnold & Itkin, we have a proven record of holding oil and gas companies, manufacturers, and plant operators accountable for failing to protect workers and communities.
+At Arnold & Itkin, we have a proven record of holding oil and gas companies, manufacturers, and plant operators accountable for failing to protect workers.
 We represented dozens of workers who were injured in the June 2013 Williams Olefins plant explosion, as well as workers injured in the 2005 Texas City refinery explosion, one-third of the Deepwater Horizon crew, and countless others.
 In all, we have recovered more than $10 billion for individuals and families who have experienced the worst injuries and losses.
 We fight to expose the greed and wrongdoing that lead to these catastrophes, and we win.
 No matter what.